Condorcet's jury theorem: Asymptotics

+Asymptotics is “The Calculus of Approximations”.
+It is used to solve hard problems that cannot be solved exactly and to provide simpler forms of complicated results, from early results like Taylor's and Stirling's formulas to the prime number theorem.
+An important topic in the study of asymptotic is asymptotic distribution which is a probability distribution that is in a sense the "limiting" distribution of a sequence of distributions.
 The probability of a correct majority decision P(n, p), when the individual probability p is close to 1/2 grows linearly in terms of p − 1/2.
 For n voters each one having probability p of deciding correctly and for odd n (where there are no possible ties):